Skip to content

 • mdmodels init creates tables by default (--create-tables true).

-• For stricter production workflows, run schema setup as a controlled deployment step and use mdmodels init --create-tables false when you only want startup checks.
+• For stricter production workflows, prefer mdmodels migrate revision/upgrade/check and use mdmodels init --create-tables false when you only want startup checks.

 • Use explicit --host and --port values in infrastructure environments to avoid accidental defaults for rest and non-stdio MCP transports.